sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 3. Open the `IK Retargeter`
 4. Set `Target IKRig Asset` to the `IK Rig` of you character/the character that should recieve the animations (Optionally one can also switch the skeletal mesh, to see the result on different meshes)
 5. In the `Asset Browser` tab you can see the result on animations
-6. If bone names don't match up between source and target skeleton, they will have to be manually matched in the `Chain Mapping` Tab.
+6. If bone names don't match up between source and target skeleton, they'll have to be manually matched in the `Chain Mapping` Tab.
 If one of the skeletons has more bones, then some chain will have to be unassigned for everything to look correct.

     If the source is the UE4 skeleton, following `Target Chains` will have to be set to none: